How to Visit Copper Canyon by Train – Updated 2019

 Chepe Express Ticket Prices

-Purchasing a Chepe Express ticket in either class entitles you to deboard at two stops in between your start and end point.
-For example, if you purchase a ticket from Creel to Los Mochis, you can also get off at Divisadero and El Fuerte along the way.
-As the train does not return for another two or three days, you’ll need to stay for a minimum of 2 night in each town, or use an alternative mode of transportation.
+Purchasing a Chepe Express ticket from Creel to Los Mochis or Los Mochis to Creel in any class entitles you to deboard at three stops in between.
+For example, if you purchase a ticket from Creel to Los Mochis, you can also get off at Divisadero and/or Bahuichico and/or El Fuerte along the way.
+As the train does not return for another two or three days, you’ll need to stay for a minimum of 2 nights in each town, or use an alternative mode of transportation.

 As with the Chepe Regional, you’ll need to declare which stops you plan to disembark and the exact dates when purchasing the tickets.